marygracemoesta/R-User-Guide/Getting_Started/Architecture.md

 # Databricks Architecture Overview

-To be most productive on Databricks, it's important to understand how data flows through the platform and where R fits into the picture.
+To be most productive on Databricks, it's important to have a basic understanding of how data flows through the platform and where R fits into the picture.
 ___

 ## What Even is Databricks?